5AT Feasibility Study

 - Appendix 16: Recruitment and Training of the Engineering Design and Project Management Team.

-The purchase price for the book is £35.00 including postage and packing to most countries (£25 to ASTT members).
+The publication is being sold by the Advanced Steam Traction group through its Website’s sales pages.
+The retail price for the book is £35.00 including postage and packing to most countries (£25 to ASTT members).